 the involvement of the institution in the provision of health services in Samoa with the aim of training physicians who will eventually practice in the region;

-institutionalization of the weekly Research Club where advisers and students interact on the progress and problems of the students’ research projects;
+institutionalization of the weekly Research Club where advisors and students interact on the progress and problems of the students’ research projects;

 medical students [are] very mature and highly motivated to realize their lifelong dream to become medical doctors, with various backgrounds and diversity allowing interaction and enriching cultural exchange with one another;